FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Magno, Magnaguti, Magnano, Magni, Magnini, Magno and many more.

 This web page shows only a small excerpt of our Magnotta research.
-Another 223 words (16 lines of text) covering the years 1442, 1355, 1435, 1499 and 1572 are included under the topic Early Magnotta History in all our PDF Extended History products.
+Another 223 words (16 lines of text) covering the years 1442, 1355, 1435, 1499 and 1572 are included under the topic Early Magnotta History in all our PDF Extended History products and printed products wherever possible.

-Another 41 words (3 lines of text) are included under the topic Early Magnotta Notables in all our PDF Extended History products.
+Another 27 words (2 lines of text) are included under the topic Early Magnotta Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Agostino Magni, age 22, who arrived in America on March.
 28, 1887, aboard the "P. Caland"; Giovanni Magni, age: 26, who arrived in New York on February 6, 1884 aboard the "Zeeland".